hda-technical/dancebooks/transcriptions/[1706,_en]_Raoul-Auger_Feuillet_-_Orchesography_or_the_Art_of_Dancing.md

 Those which are to be made with both feet at once, are to be known by a waved position; and those which are to be made by one foot only, are known by a half position waved.

-### How to hold the book or paper, to decipher written dances
+### How to Hold the Book or Paper, to Decipher Written Dances

 You must understand, the each page, on which the dance is described, represents the dancing-room; and the four sides of the page, the four sides of the room, videlicet the upper part of the page, represents the upper end of the room; the lower part, the lower end; the right side of the page the right side of the room; and the left side, the left, as you may see by the following figure, of which A B C D represent the room, and E F G H, the page.
 E F show the upper part of the page, as C D do the lower end; F H the right side of the page, as E F do the upper end of the room G H the lower part, as B D the right side of the room; and E G the left side of the page, as A C the left side of the room.